SomeRanDev/reflaxe.GDScript/README.md

 &nbsp;

+# Adding "HxStaticVars.gd" to Autoload

+Once you've generated your GDScript, you should see a GDScript file named `HxStaticVars.gd` in your output folder.
+For your code to work properly, you MUST add this as an "autoload" script in Godot.

+To do this:
+* Open your Godot project in the Godot editor
+* Click: Project (top-left) > Project Settings > Autoload (tab)
+* Next to "Path" input, select the folder icon and select your `HxStaticVars.gd` file
+* Finall press "Add" on the right

+&nbsp;

 # Godot Bindings

 Reflaxe/GDScript does not come with bindings to Godot types by default since the version of Godot is different for every person.
 However, generating the bindings is SUPER DUPER easy.